garimatiwari27/interview-front/README.md

 - Consider creating a branch and storing your work there
 - Use your imagination and feel free to ask questions

+## Solution
+Below is the guide to execute the solution and softwares required to execute the codebase.

+## Software Installation
+The following are the pre-requisites to edit and execute the codebase:
+  1. Visual Studio Code.
+(Editor for HTML and CSS)
+     1. Get the  Live Server plugin
+  2. Install Java
+  3. Eclipse ( Editor for Selenium Test Cases)
+     1. Install Maven for dependency management
+     2. Install TestNG from the Eclipse marketplace.
+     3. All the required dependencies are mentioned in pom.xml

+## Demonstration
+To access the HTML portfolio, the entry point is the "**index.html**" file.
+Open this file with Live server inside VS Code for the demo.

+## Testing
+To execute test cases, open the project "**SeleniumTesting**" inside the testing folder in eclipse and build the project.
+Just run the tests in the file "src/test/java/ui/TestAutomationClass.java" and check out the test report in the console or test-output folder.